BrianWill/byteschool/markdown/os/processes.md

 The memory tables, as we've discussed, map pages of virtual addresses to pages of physical addresses.
 When a process starts, some pages are automatically mapped for storing the processes's code and a call stack.
 All virtual addresses outside of these pages start out unmapped, and so using them in instructions will trigger hardware exceptions.

 In Linux, the *mmap* ('memory map') system call maps pages.
-When invoking mmap, we specify how many bytes we want (though be clear pages are always allocated as whole pages: if, say, we request just 1 byte, we'll still get a full page).
-When mamp returns, it returns the starting address of the newly allcoated page(s).
-Optionally, we can specify which starting address you want, but otherwise the OS will choose for you.
+When invoking *mmap*, we specify how many bytes we want (though be clear pages are always allocated as whole pages: if, say, we request just 1 byte, we'll still get a full page).
+When *mmap* returns, it returns the starting address of the newly allocated page(s).
+Optionally, we can specify which starting address we want, but otherwise the OS will choose for us.

 Remember that system calls are always really just *requests*: for various reasons, the OS may not want---or may not be able---to fill our request, so it will return a value indicating an *error*.
 Immediately after each system call, our code should always check for an error, and in the event of an error, our code will have to decide how to cope, whether by trying again, trying something else, or aborting.